Charlie-ChenLin/Charlie-ChenLin.github.io/_pages/about.md

 ## Research Interest

-My interest lies in the application of mathematical/statistical theories to current machine learning models and algorithms, such as GFlowNets and large language models.
-I'm particularly intersted in how insights from the math/stat community can improve the reasoning ability and memory of large language models.
+My research interest lies in the application of mathematical/statistical theories to current machine learning models and algorithms, such as GFlowNets and large language models.
+I'm particularly interested in how insights from the math/stat community can improve the reasoning ability and memory of large language models.
 I'm also interested in developing statistical tests to protect the intellectual property of LLMs.

 ## Publications